How I Plan a Last-Minute Weekend Trip

 Step 5: Have a Backup (Just in Case)

-I always have:
+I always try to have:

 A second nearby spot saved